AndreiJam/pull-to-refresh-iscroll5/README.md

 # Example
 1) Open this link [limurezzz.github.io](http://limurezzz.github.io) on your modile device or enable mobile mode in your browser ([How to do it in Chrome](https://developers.google.com/web/tools/chrome-devtools/device-mode/)).

-2) Refresh page after moving to mobile mode.
+2) Refresh page after moving to mobile mode

-3) Pull the list down to see pull-to-refresh indicator.
+3) Pull the list down to see pull-to-refresh indicator

+4) Pay attention that there is no real data loading - just pull-to-refresh visualization